A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators: Energy and power decomposition in redundant manipulators

 \subsection{Decomposition of power}

 Using the presented decompositions on velocity and force space the power balance (\ref{eq:robotph}) can be written as the sum of two terms:

 as the other terms are clearly zero by the definition of annihilators in the force decomposition (\ref{eq:ttd}).
-In other words, similarly of what happened for kinetic energy, we can geometrically distinguish a power components at the task level $\tau_F^{\top} v$, and one in the null space of the task $\tau_0^{\top} \nu$. \begin{remark} It is worth noticing that $\tau_F^{\top}\nu=0$ is true independently of the metric $M$, as (\ref{eq:ftla}) does not contain metric information.
-Instead, the metric-induced choice of the space $\textrm{Ker}(JM^{-1})\ni \tau_0$ is fundamental to have $\tau_0^{\top}v=0$: choosing complementary spaces not weighted by the metric (like often happens in inverse differential kinematic algorithm) leaves this power term non zero. \end{remark}
+In other words, similarly of what happened for kinetic energy, we can geometrically distinguish a power components at the task level $\tau_F^{\top} v$, and one in the null space of the task $\tau_0^{\top} \nu$. \begin{remark} It is worth noticing that $\tau_F^{\top}\nu=0$ is true independently of the metric $M$, as (\ref{eq:ftla}) does not contain metric information. \end{remark}